China travel guide

 Traffic in Beijing

 The smog levels in Beijing regularly exceed levels considered hazardous by the World Health Organisation and can reach more than 10 times the internationally accepted safety limit.
-Add to this the 5.5 million cars spitting out fumes on the city’s roads and you have a major problem; find your way round on foot instead of hopping in a taxi.
+Add to this the five and a half million cars spitting out fumes on the city’s roads and you have a major problem; find your way around on foot instead of hopping in a taxi.

-Despite claims that the exotic lotions and potions sold in China under the umbrella heading ‘Traditional Chinese Medicine’ can cure all ills, the animal parts used in them such as bear bile, tiger bones and rhino horn, involves inhumane treatment of thousands of endangered species.
+Despite claims that the exotic lotions and potions sold in China under the umbrella heading ‘Traditional Chinese Medicine’ can cure all ills, the animal parts used in them, such as bear bile, tiger bones and rhino horn, involve inhumane treatment of thousands of endangered species.
 Plus, they don’t work.
 Two very good reasons to steer well clear.

 Xiong Hu Shan Zhuang Park